hsehestedt/WIM-Tools/README.md

 This project is made up of the following files:

 WIM Tools.exe - Technically, this is the file needed.
 WIM Tools.bas - The source code.
 This is a plain text file and can be compiled with the QB64 compiler which can be found at www.qb64.org.
 WIM Tools User Guide.pdf - While help does exist within the program, this user guide may be a handy reference to familiarize you with the program.

+WIM_Tools.zip - Contains all the above files in a single archive.